bohanson/F5-Automation-Dash/docs/source/class03/module1/startup.rst

 Overview
 --------------
-Hands-on lab for using F5's declarative tools for configuration: AS3, FAST, ACC.
+Hands-on lab for using F5's declarative tools for configuration: AS3 and ACC.

 Prerequisites
 --------------